-Course Outcomes: On completion of the course, learner will be able to:
+Course Outcomes: On successful completion of this course, student should be able to:

 - 1. Apply the concept of vector spaces, subspaces and the inner product spaces to the engineering problems. - 2.
 Apply the concept of vector spaces using linear transformations which is used in computer graphics and inner product spaces. - 3.
 Apply the concepts of eigenvalue and eigenvectors and diagonalization in linear systems. - 4.
 Apply the concept of unconstrained optimization techniques to the engineering problems.